 - Provide key nutrients

-So what are the TOP 5 Mistakes that I see when it comes to most fertility diets?
+So what are the TOP 5 Mistakes when it comes to most fertility diets?

-1. Eating low-fat dairy: Eating low-fat yogurt?
-Swap that out for the whole-milk counterpart (preferably raw, organic, from pasture-raised cows too!).
+Swap your low-fat yogurt out for its whole-milk counterpart (preferably raw, organic, from pasture-raised cows too!).
 The largest study ever done on fertility showed that full-fat dairy supports fertility while low-fat dairy actually inhibits it.
 Why?
-There are natural hormones found in both the fatty and skim parts of milk; together, they are complementary but alone, they can throw our own hormones out of balance.
+There are natural hormones found in both the fatty and skim parts of milk.
+Together, they are complementary, but alone, they can throw our own hormones out of balance.
 Bottom line?
-This is another case of food being most beneficial in it's natural, unprocessed form.
+This is another case proving that food is most beneficial in its most natural, unprocessed form.
 That is something you can count on being true now and forever.

-2. Avoiding animal protein: There are people that thrive on a vegetarian and even vegan diet, however, the majority of people will benefit from the bioavailable, balanced protein and other nutrients in animal protein (think eggs, dairy, meat, poultry, and fish).
+There are those who thrive on vegetarian and even vegan diets, however, the majority of people will benefit from the bioavailable, balanced protein and other nutrients in animal protein (think eggs, dairy, meat, poultry, and fish).
 Key fertility nutrients like Vitamin A, E, coenzyme Q10, choline, DHA and more are either not found in plants or are not as easily converted into a form our bodies can use.
-Eat a plant-based diet?
-YES!
-Absolutely, but don't omit animal products in an effort to improve your fertility -it does exactly the opposite for most.
+This might seem confusing, because we know plant-based diets are hugely beneficial.
+Keep getting in all of those colorful plants, but don't purposefully omit animal products in an effort to improve your fertility: it does the exact opposite for most.

-3. Not eating enough: Perhaps your doctor has told you to lose weight to improve your fertility and you've slashed calories to do so.
+Perhaps your doctor has told you to lose weight to improve your fertility, so you've slashed calories to drop a few pounds.
 While some weight will come off quickly, your metabolism will suffer.
 Why does this matter?
 Our metabolic system and our reproductive system are reciprocally regulated.
 Simply put, both systems talk to each other.
 When our metabolism slows, reproductive functioning is turned down.
-This is our body doing exactly what it is designed to do but it is not helpful for fertility!
+This is our body doing exactly what it is designed to do, but it is not helpful for fertility!

-5. Eating too little fat: fat is not only a key building block for our hormones but it also helps deliver fat-soluble, fertility supporting vitamins like A, D, E, and K to our body.
-Fat also helps regulate blood sugars which are good for metabolic functioning and in turn, reproductive function.
+Not only is fat a key building block for our hormones, it also helps deliver fat-soluble, fertility supporting vitamins like A, D, E, and K to our body.
+Additionally, fat regulates blood sugars, which are good for metabolic functioning and in turn, reproductive function.